rupalekarucsd/cse15l-lab-reports/labreport-1.md

 `ls: cannot access 'messages': No such file or directory`

 Thus throwing an error proving that the command only has scope one level down the chain.
 Running ls messages in /home/lecture1 will work as intended.

+The ls command with a path to a file as an argument works very similarly to the ls command with a path to a directory as the argument.
+The same error message will be thrown if the argument doesn't contain a file in that same working directory.
+As we can see ls hi.txt and en-us.txt list their respective file names, but only in the /home/lecture1/messages directory.